trashpirate/erc721a-contracts/README.md

 _**DISCLAIMER: This code is provided as-is and has not been audited for security or functionality.
 Use at your own risk.**_

-Collection of modular NFT Contracts based on the ERC721A standards.
+Collection of modular NFT contracts and extensions based on the ERC721 & ERC721A standards.
 The modules include:

 **Base contract**
 - NFTBasic: Basic NFT contract with minting and transfer functions including a max wallet size (default: 10), batch limit (default: 10), royalties, and withdraw functions for ETH and ERC20 tokens.